watchernyu/combination/README.md

 # REDQ source code
-Author's PyTorch implementation of Randomized Ensembled Double Q-Learning (REDQ) algorithm.
-Paper link: https://arxiv.org/abs/2101.05982

-This particular repo is a copy of the REDQ source code, but modified for the Fall 22 RL class project.
+This particular repo is a copy of the REDQ source code, but modified for other use

-NOTE: No need to follow the env setup guide here, your TA will set up the env on your hpc for you.
+NOTE: this is not the official code repo for REDQ paper.
+Instead see here: https://github.com/watchernyu/REDQ

 <a name="table-of-contents"/>